rafaelvzago/ai-helpers/plugins/security/commands/image-grades.md

   - Examples: `--grade b`, `--grade c,d,f`, `--grade D,F`
   - When specified, only images with matching grades are displayed in simplified format
   - When omitted, all grades are shown in detailed format

+- **$3**: Email flag (optional)
+  - Required: No
+  - Format: `--email`
+  - When specified, sends an HTML email report instead of displaying results in terminal
+  - Can be combined with `--grade` to send filtered reports
+  - Requires SMTP configuration in the container-grade-reporter tool
+  - Email recipients and SMTP settings are configured in the tool's configuration

 ## Configuration File Format